stxnext/contentful-next-graphql-blog/README.md

 ![contentful-setup-2](http://images.ctfassets.net/0sdt661c42qh/6ioFQvTpvfcIHMI6sXtAvx/f652a9054606863d9cfb311414b203bd/Screenshot_2021-04-20_at_10.51.28.png)

 After, it is possible to open GraphQL Playground inside your Contentful account.
 Go to the *Apps* dashboard and install GraphQL Playground.
-Notice, that we created our robust and ready-to-go GraphQL API in only few clicks!
+Notice, that we created our robust and ready-to-go GraphQL API in only a few clicks!

 ![contentful-setup-3](http://images.ctfassets.net/0sdt661c42qh/6EW8xTN38RtGTeRVvkAigr/6c1240afc4a4124dcfd92cd25670bfb6/Screenshot_2021-04-20_at_10.59.22.png)